|d Latimer ( February 14. 1897 - 1956)|

 imitation of an elderly man" (1926).

-In August 1932 he also appeared as Sloppy in Broadway
+In August 1932 he also appeared as Sloppy in a Broadway

-far greater than this one credit seems to imply.
-One report in 1941 boasted
+was far greater than this one credit seems to imply.

 In 1941 he was presented with two